Make your good deeds count by totting up your volunteering hours for the vInspired awards scheme

-Go after your v100.
+The v100 is our top award!
 You know the score by now.
 Log your hours, write down what you've learned and share photos of your experiences.
 Once you've reached 100 hours, submit your award for approval.
 We'll send a shiny certificate your way.

 Impress employers with your volunteering